 - 15 small dried apricots (soaked in hot water overnight)

 - 20 dried bukhara sour plums (soaked in hot water overnight)

 - Salt and pepper (to taste)

-    - Season the chicken.
-Add 2 tbsp of oil to the same frying pan and seal
+- Season chicken.
+Add 1 tbsp oil to the same frying pan and seal the chicken.
+Then place on a plate and put to one side.

-    the chicken by frying for a few minutes on each side.
-Once sealed, place

-    on a plate and put to one side.

-    - Drain the apricots and sour plums from the water they have soaked in

-    and add to the pan with the honey.
-Stir gently and distribute the fruit

-    evenly across the pan.
+- Drain apricots and sour plums from the water they have soaked in and add to pan with honey.
+Stir gently and distribute the fruit evenly across pan.

-    - Arrange the chicken and the quince in the saucepan.
-Quince cooks very

-    quickly and can be quite mushy so arrange the quince so it partially

-    rests on the thighs.
-Once the liquid starts to bubble, turn the heat

-    down to low and place the lid on the pan.
-Let the stew simmer for 40

-    mins to an 1 hr.
-Prior to serving, taste the stew and season further if
+- Arrange quince in the saucepan.
+Quince cooks very quickly and can be quite mushy so arrange the quince so it partially rests on the thighs.
+Once the liquid starts to bubble, turn the heat down to low and place the lid on the pan.
+Let the stew simmer for 40 mins to 1 hr or until chicken is tender and falling off the bone.
+Prior to serving, taste the stew and season further if required.

-    required.